 With Spanning Tree Protocol (STP), our network topology above would look like this:

 In the topology above, STP has placed one port on SW3 in the blocking state.
 That port will no longer process any frames except the STP messages.
 If SW3 receives a broadcast frame from SW1, it will not forward it out to the port connected to SW2.

 STP uses the spanning tree algorithm to prevent loops.
 The switches among themselves send Bridge Protocol Data Units (BPDU), and a root bridge or root switch will be elected among the switches in the network.
 This will determine whether a port is a root port, designated port, or blocked port.

 The root bridge is the switch with the most preferred bridge ID.
 The root port is the shortest path forwarding frames to the root bridge, and the designated port sends frames away from the root bridge.

-NOTE – STP enables layer 2 redundancy.
-In the example above, if the link between SW3 and SW1 fails, STP would converge and unblock the port on SW3.
+Spanning Tree Protocol (STP) enables layer 2 redundancy.
+In the example above, if the link between SW3 and SW1 fails, STP will converge and unblock the port on SW3.

 There are various STP modes, including Rapid Spanning Tree Protocol (RSTP), Multiple Spanning Tree Protocol (MSTP), and VLAN Spanning Tree Protocol.